-13a.43 SMBs may consider recording MAPPA meetings for the purposes of enhancing the quality of MAPPA meeting minutes, where appropriate.
+13a.43 SMBs are strongly encouraged to record MAPPA meetings for the purposes of enhancing the quality of MAPPA meeting minutes.
+Where they choose not to do so, they must have a comparable system in place to ensure that minutes of MAPPA meetings are accurate and comprehensive.
 Where an SMB decides to record meetings, the Chair must obtain consent from attendees at the beginning of the meeting.
 Should a meeting attendee not wish to be video recorded, they may turn off their camera before recording starts so that they are only audio recorded.
 Recordings of meetings must be deleted as soon as the minutes have been completed and approved.
 It is imperative that minutes are approved as soon as possible.
 Recordings may be requested under Subject Access Request provisions before the minutes are approved.